 What Does ROE Signify?

-Does Suntec Real Estate Investment Trust Have A Good Return On Equity?
+Does Suntec Real Estate Investment Trust Have A Good ROE?

-Arguably the easiest way to assess company's ROE is to compare it with the average in its industry.
-Importantly, this is far from a perfect measure, because companies differ significantly within the same industry classification.
-As shown in the graphic below, Suntec Real Estate Investment Trust has a lower ROE than the average (6.9%) in the REITs industry classification.
+One simple way to determine if a company has a good return on equity is to compare it to the average for its industry.
+The limitation of this approach is that some companies are quite different from others, even within the same industry classification.
+As shown in the graphic below, Suntec Real Estate Investment Trust has a lower ROE than the average (7.2%) in the REITs industry classification.

-Of course Suntec Real Estate Investment Trust may not be the best stock to buy.
-So you may wish to see this free collection of other companies that have high ROE and low debt.
+But note: Suntec Real Estate Investment Trust may not be the best stock to buy.
+So take a peek at this free list of interesting companies with high ROE and low debt.